RaminHAL9001/haskell-exercises/Calculator.md

 ### 3.3.
 Define a function for parsing literal numbers such as "1.6182"
-Haskell's Prelude module provides standard parsers for data types like `Double`, all under the `reads` function. `reads` is polymorphic, so the implementation of `reads` is different depending on the type of the expression where it is used.
+Haskell's Prelude module provides standard parsers for data types like `Double`, all under the `Prelude.reads` function. `reads` is polymorphic, so the implementation of `reads` is different depending on the type of the expression where it is used.

 1. Please write a comment in your program indicating the type of the function `reads`